araobp/stm32-mcu/NUCLEO-F401RE/AI/README.md

 ## Loading Keras model into CubeMX

-I loaded a Keras model in (this folder)[../Thermography/tensorflow] to CubeMX.
+I loaded a Keras model in [this folder](../Thermography/tensorflow) into CubeMX.

 ## Tips for TrueSTUDIO